CarlottaLanger/MorphologyShapesIntegratedInformation/README.md

 ## Introduction
 This repository contains the code and sampled data of the experiments described in the paper "How Morphological Computation shapes Integrated Information in Embodied Agents" https://arxiv.org/pdf/2108.00904.pdf (Preprint).

 In this paper we analyze the information flow among the world, an agent's body and its environment.
 In this small toy example the agents consist of a body with two sensors, they are moving in a racetrack and their goal is to not touch the walls within the next two steps.
+The implementation of the racetrack and the design of the agents is due to Nathaniel Virgo.
 We do not use a learning algorithm, but calculate the optimal behavior of the agent using the concept "Planning as Inference".
 In order to do that we need to sample the environment.

 ## The Sampling